GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 ## How projects are stored in the Hub's memory:

-If a project doesn't contain any Syntax Errors, it will be precompiled by the app into a MicroPython “.mpy” file and stored in the Hub.
+If a project doesn't contain any Syntax Errors, it will be precompiled by the app into a MicroPython `.mpy` file and stored in the Hub.

 A MicroPython file is a binary file.
 More importantly, as it's a precompiled file, its content will differ from the original file.

-However, if a project contains any Syntax Errors, it'll be stored in the Hub as a regular Python “.py” file, essentially a text file.
+However, if a project contains any Syntax Errors, it'll be stored in the Hub as a regular Python `.py` file, essentially a text file.
 Text files are easily navigable using Python.
 This method capitalizes on this “exploit.”

 ## Where are projects stored in the Hub: